golang-basics/concurrency/README.md

 #### Pipelines

+In general terms a pipeline is a mechanism for inter-process communication using message passing, where the output of a pipeline is the input for the next pipeline.

 Suppose that assembling one car requires three tasks that take 20, 10, and 15 minutes, respectively.
 Then, if all three tasks were performed by a single station, the factory would output one car every 45 minutes.
 By using a pipeline of three stations, the factory would output the first car in 45 minutes,